tobycmurray/verified-certified-robustness/README.md

 paper (17 minutes and 2 seconds).
 * "Verified Robustness" records the percentage of the test points that were certified robust.
 We see in the output above "Proportion robust: 0.9574" which corresponds exactly to the percentage reported in row 1 of Table 1 (95.74%).
 We also see that the gloro unverified certifier of Leino et al. certifies the proportion 0.9576000012457371, i.e.
-95.76%, i.e. 0.02 percentage points above the percentage certified by our verified certifier (as indicated by the "(-0.02)" in the "Verified Robustness" column of row 1 of
+95.76%, i.e. 0.02 percentage points above the percentage certified by our verified certifier, as indicated by the "(-0.02)" in the "Verified Robustness" column of row 1 of
 Table 1.
 * "VRA" records the percentage of the test points that were both classified accurately by the trained model and certified robust by our certifier.
 We see that the
 "Proportion robust and correct: 0.954" in the output above, i.e., a VRA of 95.40% as shown in this column.
 Similarly to the percentage certified robust, the gloro unverified certifier of Leino et al. produces a VRA of 0.9541000127792358, i.e 95.41%, which is 0.01 percentage points above our certifier, as indicated by the "(-0.01)" in this column of row 1 of Table 1.

-## Fashion MNIST (will take about 20--25 minutes)
+## Fashion MNIST (will take about 20--50 minutes)

 The results in the second row of Table 1 (for Fashion MNIST) can be reproduced by following the same procedure as for MNIST above.
 However, running the script as follows: